 How To Get To Bruges?

 Getting around in Belgium is easy.
 Trains don't need to be booked upfront and you can take a look at this site for more information.
 From Brussels to Bruges takes about 1.5 hour on train and will cost you €14.
+If you like, you could also travel to Ghent from Bruges.

 Where To Stay In Bruges?